shoestringlab/gadget-ui/README.md

 JavaScript UI and data binding library

+v 6.5.0

+This release adds a Sidebar control, gadgetui.display.Sidebar.
+This control wraps a left-side menu with a div that enables collapsing the menu to the left side of the screen to save space.

 v 6.4.0

 This release adds a Modal window control, gadgetui.display.Modal.
 The modal control creates a window with a close icon in the upper right corner.